iamtekeste/sd-cli/readme.md

 # sd-cli
 // => Command to minimize all open windows and show desktop from the terminal.
-Currently only works on Ubuntu
+Currently only works on Ubuntu.

 ## CLI